-Some studies suggest that Nigella sativa may be a very useful reduce scars and to prevent their formation on wounds.
+Some studies suggest that Nigella sativa may be very useful in reducing scars and preventing their formation.

-Researchers found that black seed oil improved sperm count, sperm motility and semen volume in men. (>) According to a scientific review of studies that took place between 2000 and 2014, Nigella sativa can “positively influence sperm parameters, semen, reproductive organs and sexual hormones.” (>)
+Researchers found that black seed oil improved sperm count, sperm motility and semen volume in men (36).
+According to a scientific review of studies that took place between 2000 and 2014, Nigella sativa can “positively influence sperm parameters, semen, reproductive organs and sexual hormones” (37).

 It also helps women to recover from PCOS (caused by insulin resistance), the most frequent cause of infertility in women.

-Some glaucoma sufferers claim black seed help them to minimise symptoms by reducing pressure in the eye (often key cause of the condition).
+Some glaucoma sufferers claim black seed helps minimise symptoms by reducing pressure in the eye (often the key cause of the condition).

 Here is an example of testimonial posted by Khadar (Seattle, Wa) on 04/17/2016: “I had a glaucoma pressure over 18-20, which is not bad, but enough to bother me.
-What I found is Black seed oil and dried seeds which helped me really well.” (>)
+What I found is Black seed oil and dried seeds which helped me well” (38).

 Black seed oil is also used for skin problems like eczema and psoriasis.
-It helps soothe inflammation and improve the speed and which skin heals.
+It helps soothe inflammation and improve the speed and which skin heal.

-Nigella sativa was able to prevent seizures and convulsions (in several animal studies) and had anti-epileptic activity in children through its neuroprotective, anti-inflammatory, calming & stress-relieving effect (>).
+Nigella sativa was able to prevent seizures and convulsions (in several animal studies) and had anti-epileptic activity in children through its neuroprotective, anti-inflammatory, calming and stress-relieving effect.

-Internally take one teaspoon (5ml) of the oil one to not more than three times a day with meals.
+Internally take one teaspoon (5ml) of the oil one to three times a day with meals.
 Can also be used in salad dressing.

 It’s possible that black seed oil can increase the effects of certain medications including beta-blockers such as metoprolol (Lopressor) and the blood thinner warfarin (Coumadin) as black seed oil may slow blood clotting and together with warfarin it may increase the risk of bleeding.